 The eternal city never sleeps.
 When day turns into night, the lights come alive, streets fill up with curious travelers and the city is filled with Rome night walking tours.
 The shades start to play on the famous monuments and fountains.
 In summer time, after dark is the best time to be outdoors.
 The heat becomes less torturous, nothing can beat a good, long walk in the dark alleys, lit up streets and mysterious old town.

-During my visit last year I arrived in Rome in the evening and had to leave the next morning.
+During my visit last year summer nights I arrived in Rome in the evening and had to leave the next morning.
 So, I literally saw the city at night and never regretted it.
-This is your personal guide on things to do in Rome at night!
+Visiting Italy’s fabulous capital should be number one on the list of things to do in Italy.
+This is your personal guide on cool places to go in Rome at night!

 It’s best to start Rome night walking tour in Vatican City